spookysalsa/medermade.github.io/week-3/2-methods/README.md

 - Run a ruby program from the command line

 ## Summary
-Now's your chance to put what you've learned together!
+Now is your chance to put what you've learned together!

 ## Releases